thunderclient/thunder-client-support/README.md

 * Re-arrange tests order using drag and drop

 <a name="environments"></a>
-## Environments
+## Environment Variables
 ![env2](https://user-images.githubusercontent.com/8637550/154529631-7b6a4cb0-5538-471d-ab88-4035bacba878.png)

-The following environments can be used in Thunder Client from least precedence to high precedence are listed below.
+The following environments can be used in Thunder Client ranked from least precedence to highest precedence.

 1. **OS Environment Variables**: You can use OS System environment variables as global variables using the format `{{variable}}`
 2. **Local Environment**: Use Local Environment to save secrets and transient tokens locally on your computer, useful to exclude `secrets` from git project.
 This environment is a `global type` and the variables are available to all collections.
 The values will not be saved in main `thunderEnvironement.json` file (See above image option 3)